cjdelee/website/content/adventures.md

 [View Adventure](/adventures-archive/ruins-of-riverguard-keep)
 ___
 ## Enter the Strange
-Every year, the Festival of the Falling Stars draws hundreds from the villages of the countryside to the small town of Toren's Field.
+Every year, the Festival of the Falling Stars draws hundreds from the villages of the countryside to the small town of Belder's Post.
 Usually a time for celebration and merriment, this year, the festival takes a turn.
 When a wizard's spell backfires, the entire town is uprooted, translocated across Existance to a distant realm of bizarre creatures and strange wilderness.
 Will you be able to save the town and bring everyone back home safely?

 This adventure is designed for 3-6 characters of levels 1-4